Alliedium/Hyper-V-Automation/README.md

 You can download Ubuntu cloud images from [here](https://cloud-images.ubuntu.com/releases/focal/release/) (get the `amd64.img` version).
 Or just use [`Get-UbuntuImage.ps1`](#Get-UbuntuImage).

-You must use `-RootPassword` to set a password or `-RootPublicKey` to set a public key for default `ubuntu` user.
+You must use `-UserName` along with `-UserPassword` to set a password or `-UserPublicKey` to set a public key (or both of them) for user which name determined in `-UserName`.

 You may configure network using `-VlanId`, `-IPAddress`, `-Gateway` and `-DnsAddresses` options. `-IPAddress` must be in `address/prefix` format.
 If not specified the network will be configured via DHCP.